Award-winning design studio, Inhouse, has completed the interior of a privately-owned manor house in Franschhoek in the picturesque Cape Winelands.

-If you are looking to decorate your home in a style that is relaxed and comfortable, a style that welcome and makes you feel instantly at home, and one that is easily updated without spending a small fortune to achieve the look - then Shabby Chic is definitely a style that you will love.
+If you are looking to decorate your home in a style that is relaxed and comfortable, a style that welcome and makes you feel instantly at home - then Shabby Chic is definitely a style you will love.

 So you've finally settled on a design style that you love.
 What now?
 The next step is to implement that style and make it a part of your home.
 But how do you do that?
 Here are some style tips to help you achieve that new look:

 Whatever your decorating problem, there's an affordable answer.
 Why not live in a little luxury?
 Make up for what your rooms lack and refresh your place with a little thought, a little effort, and some of these budget-friendly ideas!

 Looking for new ideas and inspiration to add a unique touch to your home this festive season?
 We've found plenty of craft and decor projects for you to try out: